The elementary education program provides the skills and knowledge to teach and guide school children in grades K-8.

 GREAT THINGS HAPPENING IN ELEMENTARY EDUCATION

-Pasco teacher Esfeidy Guzman was selected by her principal to participate in the College of Education alternate route program.
+Pasco teacher Esfeidy Guzman was selected by her principal to participate in the College of Education alternative route program.
 The program provides funds and courses for selected paraeducators to earn their education degree.

 Yuliya Ardasheva, a faculty member at WSU Tri‑Cities, has received one of two national Mid‑Career Awards from the American Educational Research Association’s Second Language Research Special Interest Group.

 Every year, WSU Tri-Cities hosts the Education Summit in which local educators attend workshops, info sessions, and panels.
 Here, WSU Tri-Cities faculty share innovative techniques being utilized in the classroom.

 You will take courses that cover a wide range of subjects in elementary education, which could include:

 Successful completion of program course requirements alone does not guarantee admission to the teacher preparation program.
 In order to be considered for admission, students must submit an undergraduate admission application (if not already a WSU student) as well as an application for admission to the teacher education program in accordance with departmental deadlines.

 WSU Tri-Cities offers the Alternate Route program, which is designed for students to complete coursework and become certified teachers in two years.